Himanshu-Yadav897/Delta1/README.md

 # Delta1
-This is about the Git and Github
+This is about the Git and Github.